seriohub/vui-docs/docs/getting-started/installation/helm.md

 This is a known issue that may affect connectivity or cause the UI to hang.
 Sometimes a simple **page refresh** is enough to recover, but we recommend using **NodePort** or **Ingress** exposure for better reliability.

-This limitation is expected to be resolved in a future release.
 :::

 ### 7. Upgrade (after config changes)